Dataport/possible-x-piveau-ui/README.md

 ## useLanguageSelector
 _Note: This property is currently not used, but will be used in future versions._

-Enables the Language Selector in the Header component.
+Enables the Language Selector in the Header component

 ## locale
-Default Language value on application start _(English)_.
+Default Language value on application start _(English)_

 ## fallbackLocale
-Default Fallback Language value _(English)_.
+Default Fallback Language value _(English)_

 <br><br>